Current Inmates • Inmate Visitation • Inmate Accounts

-Construction of the jail was completed and began accepting inmates on 09 July 2004.
+Construction of the Washington County Jail was completed and began accepting inmates on 09 July 2004.

 FROM NORTH Take I-77 south to Ohio exit 6.
 Turn right onto State Route 821 and follow for approximately 2 miles to State Route 60.
 Turn left at the light onto State Route 60 south, towards Marietta.
 Stay on State Route 60 south to the 4th light (Washington Street).
 Turn right on Washington Street (State Route 7 south) and cross the bridge.
 Take an immediate right at the end of the bridge.
 Turn left onto Gilman Avenue.
 Westview Avenue will be on the left.
 Turn left, cross railroad tracks, the facility is on the left.

 FROM SOUTH Take I-77 north to Ohio exit 1.
 Bear right onto State Route 7 south.
 Stay on State Route 7 south (Pike Street/Greene Street) to 7th light & turn right onto Third Street.
 Stay on Third Street to Washington Street (4th light) & turn left, proceeding to cross the bridge.
 Take an immediate right at the end of the bridge.
 Turn left onto Gilman Avenue.
 Westview Avenue will be on the left.
 Turn left, cross railroad tracks, the facility is on the left.

 FROM SR 7 NORTH Directions from State Route 7 north, e.g. New Matamoras, New Martinsville, Saint Marys, are the same once State Route 7 meets I-77.

 FROM WEST Take State Route 7 north towards Marietta.
 Immediately after crossing railroad tracks, exit State Route 7 to the right (before crossing bridge) to Gilman Avenue then turn left onto Gilman Avenue.
 Westview Avenue will be on the left.
 Turn left, cross railroad tracks, the facility is on the left.